kevintatou/sparktest/frontend/README.md

 ---

-Let me know if you want this copy pasted into your repo now or customized for your org's GitHub link.
+Let me know if you want a short separate `CONTRIBUTING.md` or a `backend/README.md` too.
 ```